Skip to content

 You will see a doctor who will ask you about your symptoms and explain which tests or investigations you may need.
 The type of tests – and the treatment you may have – will vary because there are a number of different cancers which can affect your ovaries, womb, vagina, cervix or vulva.

 You may also meet the clinical nurse specialist (CNS) who will be your key worker during your care.
 They will explain your test and treatment options and support you and your family.
-You will be given written information about the type of cancer you have, your treatment options, and other sources of support, such as King’s Macmillian Information and Support Centre.
+You will be given written information about the type of cancer you have, your treatment options, and other sources of support, such as King’s Macmillan Information and Support Centre.

 Tests and investigations